 How Do Sharks Detect Smells?

 Before we explore how far sharks can smell blood we need to understand exactly how they can detect smells underwater.
 Sharks have two nostril-like openings which are known as “nares” and are located on the underside of their snout.
 However, unlike mammals, they don’t use them for breathing.
 Their nostrils aren’t even connected to their throat or lungs as they breathe through their gills.
 Instead, sharks use their nostrils solely for detecting scents.

 Amazingly, sharks’ nostrils work independently.
 There is sometimes a delay between the two nostrils detecting a scent, especially if the scent particles are coming towards the shark at an angle.
 Due to this, sharks always turn their head in the direction of the nostril that has detected the scent first — even if the time delay is only a fraction of a second.
 This means that sharks always turn towards the direction of the scent.

 As we’ve just learnt, sharks rely on tiny particles entering their nostrils to detect scents.
 Sharks have extremely sensitive nostrils and can detect scents from far away, but how far they can detect these scents depends on a few things.
 Particles from different scents disperse in the water differently.
-However, depending on what it is, they can detect things in the water at between 1 part in 25 million and 1 part in 10 billion.
+However, depending on what it is, sharks can detect things in the water at between 1 part in 25 million and 1 part in 10 billion.
 To put the latter into perspective, that’s around one drop in an Olympic-sized swimming pool.